Cornelio Fabro: Education

 On 8 September 1934 Fabro was transferred to his Order's religious house at the Church of Santa Croce in Via Flaminia where he was assigned as church organist; he was to remain at Santa Croce until his death.
 Fabro resumed his studies in philosophy and theology at the Pontificium Institutum Internationale Angelicum, the future Pontifical University of Saint Thomas Aquinas, Angelicum.
 On 7 July 1935 he obtained a licentiate in theology from the Angelicum.

-For the period of summer-fall 1935 Fabro was on scholarship at the «Stazione Zoologica» of Naples.
-In 1935-1936 he taught cosmology and psychology in Verona and studies natural science at the University of Padova.
+For the period of summer-fall 1935 Fabro was on scholarship at the Stazione Zoologica of Naples.
+In 1935-1936 he taught cosmology and psychology in Verona and studied natural science at the University of Padova.

 In 1936-1937 Fabro continued his study of theology at the Angelicum and received a doctorate on 28 October 1937 with a dissertation on the metaphysical notion of participation according to Saint Thomas Aquinas entitled La nozione metafisica di partecipazione secondo S. Tommaso d'Aquino.
 Fabro published this dissertation as a book in 1939 with "Vita e Pensiero" of Milano.

 During the period 1936 to 1940 Fabro also taught biology, rational psychology, and metaphysics at the Lateran University.

 Career

 Upon completing his licentiate studies in philosophy and theology, Fabro began his teaching career, which was to last more than 40 years.

 In 1935, he taught his first courses at the Bertoni Apostolic School in Verona.

-From 1938 to 1940, he was ordinary university professor at Pontifical Urbaniana University, where he was first Extraordinary (1939) and then Ordinary Professor (1941) of Metaphysics.
+From 1938 to 1940, he was ordinary university professor at Pontifical Urbaniana University, where he was first Extraordinary (1939) and then ordinary professor (1941) of Metaphysics.
 He later taught Philosophy of Religion (1948-1956; 1970-1973).
-In 1960, he founded the first ever Institute of the History of Atheism, which was later renamed Research Institute on Non-Belief and Culture.
+In 1960, he founded the first Institute of the History of Atheism, which was later renamed Research Institute on Non-Belief and Culture.

 In 1948, he taught Theoretical Philosophy in the University of Rome.

 In 1949, he began teaching at Maria SS.
 Assunta (also known as LUMSA) and was the director of the Institute from 1954 to 1956.

-Fabro was invited in 1954 as Visiting Professor to give the Chaire Card.
+Fabro was invited in 1954 as a visiting professor to give the Chaire Card.
 Mercier lectures at the University of Louvain on "Participation and Causality".
 These were published in 1960 in Italian and in 1961 in French.

-Fabro won the Chair of Theoretical Philosophy at the University of Naples in 1954.
+Fabro was the chair of Theoretical Philosophy at the University of Naples in 1954.

-From 1956 to 1958, Fabro was Professor of Philosophy at the Faculty of Education and History of Philosophy at the Faculty of Letters at the Catholic University of the Sacred Heart in Milan.
+From 1956 to 1958, Fabro was professor of Philosophy at the Faculty of Education and History of Philosophy at the Faculty of Letters at the Catholic University of the Sacred Heart in Milan.

 Upon his return from Milan, Fabro resumed teaching at Maria SS.
 Assunta until 1965, when he began to teach at the University of Perugia.

-In 1965, Fabro taught at Notre Dame University (Indiana, USA) as Visiting Professor.
+In 1965, Fabro taught at Notre Dame University (Indiana, USA) as a visiting professor.

 While continuing to live and teach in Rome, Fabro simultaneously taught at the University of Perugia.
-In 1965, he was named Ordinary Professor in Philosophy.
-He was the head of Faculty of Education from 1965 to 1967 and Ordinary Professor in Theoretical Philosophy from 1968 to 1981.
+In 1965, he was named ordinary professor in Philosophy.
+He was the head of Faculty of Education from 1965 to 1967 and ordinary professor in Theoretical Philosophy from 1968 to 1981.